EdJoPaTo/website-stalker-example/sites/com-apple-diversity.md

 Kayode Adegeye
 ----------

-He/him, Partner Communications Manager, Member of the People Engagement Committee
+He/him, Brand Manager, Co-chair Black@Apple (ALAC)

 Kayode leads initiatives that raise awareness around challenges facing Brazil’s Black community, with a focus on institutional racism in business and education.
-He applies skills he has mastered as a partner communications manager to create content that prompts others inside and outside Apple to inform more inclusive views on race in Brazil.
+He applies skills he has mastered as a communications manager to create content that prompts others inside and outside Apple to inform more inclusive views on race in Brazil.

 > quote by Kayode